-Iran has sought to use its close relations with Iraq's Shiite-dominated government to evade some sanctions.
-As noted above, the United States sanctioned an Iraqi bank that has cooperated with Iran's efforts, but lifted those sanctions when the bank reduced that business.
+Iraq's attempts to remain close to its influential neighbor, Iran, have complicated Iraq's efforts to rebuild its economy yet avoid running afoul of the United States and U.S. sanctions on Iran.
+As noted above, in 2012, the United States sanctioned an Iraqi bank that was a key channel for Iraqi payments to Iran, but lifted those sanctions when the bank reduced that business.
 Iraq presented the United States with a sanctions-related dilemma in July 2013, when it signed an agreement with Iran to buy 850 million cubic feet per day of natural gas through a joint pipeline that enters Iraq at Diyala province and would supply several power plants.
 No sanctions were imposed on the arrangement, which was agreed while applicable sanctions were in effect.
 In May 2015, the Treasury Department sanctioned Iraq's Al Naser Airlines for helping Mahan Air (sanctioned entity) acquire nine aircraft.
+86

-The Trump Administration reportedly is discussing with Iraqi leaders ways to accommodate Iraq's need for Iranian electricity supplies and other economic interactions with the U.S. policy of curtailing economic engagement with Iran broadly.
+The Trump Administration reportedly is seeking to accommodate Iraq's need for Iranian electricity supplies and other economic interactions.
 As of October 2018, Iraq reportedly has discontinued crude oil swaps with Iran-about 50,000 barrels per day-in which Iranian oil flowed to the Kirkuk refinery and Iran supplied oil to Iraq's terminals in the Persian Gulf.
-Iraq did not receive an SRE sanctions exception on November 5, 2018.